 When Need to Run the DISM Command line?

-If due to some reason, windows system files get corrupted or missing it can lead to various issues on Windows 10.
+If for some reason, windows system files get corrupted or missing it can lead to various issues on Windows PC.
 Such as you may experience frequent system crashes with blue screen errors, Windows freezes, not responding and it’s very slow.
-And running system file checker scan results Windows resource protection found corrupt files but was unable to fix some of them.
+Running system file checker scan results Windows resource protection found corrupt files but was unable to fix some of them.

 Run a DISM restore health Scan if SFC Can’t Repair Corrupt Files

-Running the DISM command with the appropriate parameters can help repair and restore the system files, resolving these issues.
+Running the DISM scan with the appropriate parameters can help repair and restore the system files, resolving these issues.

-Also, you can Run the DISM command to fix Windows update problems, such as failed updates or update installation stuck.
+Also, you can Run the DISM restore health command to fix Windows update problems, such as failed updates or update installation is stuck.
 It can repair the Windows image and ensure the proper functioning of the Windows Update service.

 Repair Windows System Image using DISM Command

-It’s important to note that running the DISM Command-line utility requires administrative privileges, and it’s recommended to create a system restore point or backup before making any changes to the Windows image.
+It’s important to note that running the DISM scan Command requires administrative privileges.
+Also, it’s recommended to create a system restore point or backup before making any changes to the Windows image.
 So that in case things go wrong, and you need to revert back the changes.

 Ensure your device is connected to a stable and working internet connection as DISM uses Windows updates as a Source to repair the system image.

-Now Let’s discuss Different DISM Command line options and How To Run the DISM Command line to Repair the Windows system image and enable the SFC utility To do its job.
+Now Let’s explore Different DISM Command line options and How it can be used to Repair the Windows system image.

-There are three main options you can use with DISM to repair the Windows image on your computer, including CheckHealth, ScanHealth, and RestoreHealh.
+There are three main options you can use with DISM scan command to repair the Windows image on your computer, including CheckHealth, ScanHealth, and RestoreHealh.

 Press Windows key + S and type cmd, Right-click on the command prompt and select run as administrator.
 And you can run the following DISM commands.